- July 29, 2021

 - VPN Service

-It would be unthinkable to imagine the implication if the various influx of online businesses which take place every second, such as online shopping, payment of bills, online banking, which involve the use of credit cards, social security numbers, and other private details are exposed to the public.
+It would be unthinkable to imagine the implication of the various influx of online businesses which take place every second, such as online shopping, payment of bills, and online banking, which involve the use of credit cards, social security numbers, and other private details are exposed to the public.

-As we browse the internet, we notice the prefix “HTTPS" before the name of the website.
+As we browse the internet, we notice the prefix “HTTPS” before the name of the website.
 This prefix has made some people erroneously believe that the information is secured.
-“HTTPS" which is usually shown by a padlock icon usually secures information between the web browser and the website.
+“HTTPS” is usually shown by a padlock icon and secures information between the web browser and the website.

 For instance, when we browse at home, our internet service provider(ISP) sees everything we do on the internet and may even log it.
 The most vulnerable places are public places such as airports, public libraries, hospitals, Wi-Fi hotspots, etc. Hackers and cybercriminals may cash in on these settings and install fake hotspots.